 Everybody Wins!
-Iowa is part of a national literacy and mentoring non-profit organization that increases children's opportunities for success in school and life through one-on-one reading experiences with caring adults and older students.
+Iowa is a literacy and mentoring non-profit organization that increases children's opportunities for success in school and life through one-on-one reading experiences with caring adults and older students.
 Everybody Wins!
 Iowa's signature program is the Power Lunch program which matches elementary school students one-to-one with community volunteers.
 Everybody Wins!
-Iowa has over 400 community volunteers that assist directly with the Power Lunch program.
+Iowa has over 500 community volunteers that assist directly with the Power Lunch program.
 This year, Everybody Wins!
-Iowa will have program in 12 schools in Des Moines, 4 schools in Indianola and 2 community organizations (Children and Family Urban Ministries & Boys and Girls Club of Central Iowa).
+Iowa will have programs in 20 schools in Ankeny, Des Moines, Indianola, Norwalk, and Pella.
+Everybody Wins!
+Iowa also partners with the Boys and Girls Club of Central Iowa and Children and Family Urban Ministries to host programs at their sites.
 Through this program, volunteer reading mentors visit their student for an hour once a week, during the students' lunch.
 Volunteers talk with the students, read aloud to students, have students read aloud to them, and instill positive attitudes about reading.
 The volunteers serve as role models, enhancing students' self-esteem and encouraging their success through these consistent, weekly, positive interactions.

 How Does Everybody Win?

 Students win by enjoying consistent and positive interactions with caring adults.

 Volunteers win by enjoying meaningful and worthwhile experiences and the satisfaction of knowing they are making a positive impact on the future of a young child.

 Schools win by seeing improvement in their students’ literacy skills without assuming any administrative burden or cost.

 Companies win by offering a simple, efficient way to enhance employee morale and from the positive effects of providing a valuable service to the community.

 Who is Everybody Wins!?